-In addition to the foregoing cases, 15 cases are pending in which private companies seek recovery of funds expended by them to individuals whose asbestos disease or illness was alleged to have been caused in whole or in part by smoking-related illnesses.
-Lorillard is named as a defendant in each action, although it has not received service of process in one of the cases.
-Loews is named as a defendant in three of the cases but has not received service of process in one of them.
+In addition to the foregoing cases, 21 cases are pending in which private companies seek recovery of funds expended by them to individuals whose asbestos disease or illness was alleged to have been caused in whole or in part by smoking-related illnesses.
+Lorillard is named as a defendant in each action, although it has not received service of process in two of the cases.
+Loews is named as a defendant in four of the cases but has not received service of process in one of them.
+Fourteen of the 21 cases have been filed since December 1, 2000, including five initiated since April 1, 2001.
 As noted under "-- Eastern District of New York Litigation," plaintiffs in the Falise case dismissed their suit against all defendants and gave up their right to file suit again in the future.
 The remaining cases are in the pre-trial, discovery stage.